agordeev/Dockerfiles/README.md

 * Image base on: `ubuntu:16:04 ➤ clang`
 * Instruction to build: `docker build -t swift3 swift3/`
 * Description: Install the Swift 3.0.1 environment on Linux.
-Can be used all Swift 3 applications on Linux.
+Can be used to build all Swift 3 applications on Linux.

 --
 ### Vapor Images